Yonkai/Fs-Manx-Of-The-Diametric-Garb/README.md

+# THIS PROJECT HAS BEEN DISCONTINUED BY ITS CREATOR.
+# SEE HERE FOR ITS SPIRITUAL SUCCESSOR: [New Repo.](https://github.com/Yonkai/BBS)

 # About
 The purpose of this repository is to help myself better understand and comprehend full stack application development.
 The name of the repository is non-sense coming from a random name generator.
 The goal of this project is to make a [BBS.](https://en.wikipedia.org/wiki/Internet_forum)